 Optimum Total Group Membership

-With these limitations in mind, the ideal number of attendees at a brunch which takes place in a noisy café, is 6.
+With these limitations in mind, the ideal number of attendees at a brunch which takes place in a noisy café, is probably 6 people, but I have found that 8 people can be accommodated if I secure the “right” table.

 If I notice that a member’s attendance is tapering off, I will then consider adding another member to the group.